RBniCS/RBniCS/README.md

 * [Dr. Alberto Sartori](mailto:alberto.sartori@sissa.it)
 * [Prof. Gianluigi Rozza](mailto:gianluigi.rozza@sissa.it)

-Contact us by email for further information or questions about **RBniCS**, or open an ''Issue'' on this webiste. **RBniCS** is at an early development stage, so contributions improving either the code or the documentation are welcome, both as patches or merge requests on this website.
+Contact us by email for further information or questions about **RBniCS**, or open an ''Issue'' on this website. **RBniCS** is at an early development stage, so contributions improving either the code or the documentation are welcome, both as patches or merge requests on this website.

 ### 6. How to cite
-If you use **RBniCS** in your work, please use the following citation to reference **RBniCS**
+If you use **RBniCS** in your work, please use the following citations to reference **RBniCS**
 ```
 @book{HesthavenRozzaStamm2015,
   author    = {Hesthaven, Jan S. and Rozza, Gianluigi and Stamm, Benjamin},